artefactual/archivematica-docs/user-manual/archival-storage/aip-structure.rst

 Bagit documentation
 ^^^^^^^^^^^^^^^^^^^

-The AIP is packaged in accordance with the Library of Congress Bagit specification (PDF, 84KB) As shown below, the BagIt files are bag-info.txt, bagit.txt, manifest-sha256.txt and tagmanifest-md5.txt:
+The AIP is packaged in accordance with the `Bagit specification`_.
+As shown below, the BagIt files are bag-info.txt, bagit.txt, manifest-sha256.txt and tagmanifest-md5.txt:

 .. image:: images/AIPStructureBagit.*
    :align: center